codepath/android_guides/Styling-UI-Screens-FAQ.md

 #### How do I align the position of my view or its inner contents?

 To align the **position of your view itself** in the layout, you need to use a different method based on the parent layout type.
 If the view is contained within a `RelativeLayout`, use the [`android:centerInParent`](http://developer.android.com/reference/android/widget/RelativeLayout.LayoutParams.html#attr_android:layout_centerInParent) property to center the view both horizontally and vertically or `android:layout_centerHorizontal` to set just one or the other.

 If your view is contained within a `LinearLayout`, then you can use the [`android:layoutGravity`](http://developer.android.com/reference/android/widget/LinearLayout.LayoutParams.html#attr_android:layout_gravity) to determine the alignment of the view.

 To align the contents within a view, you can use the [`android:gravity` property](http://guides.codepath.com/android/Defining-Views-and-their-Attributes#view-gravity).
+This property can also be used to set the alignment of text in a `TextView` to the `left`, `right`, or `center`.
+Note that `android:textAlignment` is **essentially useless** replaced by gravity.

 ### Images